Frequently Asked Questions

 Each day the route will be open for a 12 hour period – 7.30am to 7.30pm.
 Therefore you need to be able to cycle around 9mph as a minimum (to allow for some rest time!).
 This may sound stretching, but this should be within reach for most people if they follow the training plan provided on registration.

 If I am staying overnight, do I need to bring my own tent?

-No. Your tent will be pitched ready and waiting for you when you arrive in Windsor but you will need to bring your own sleeping bag!
+No. Your tent will be pitched ready and waiting for you when you arrive at base camp but you will need to bring your own sleeping bag!

-This is totally dependent on how fast you can cycle!
-We’d expect riders to be arriving from around 2pm onwards so we will be ready to welcome you to Windsor.
+This is dependent on how fast you can cycle!
+We’d expect riders to be arriving from around 2pm onwards so we will be ready to welcome you.

 How long do I need to train for?